Injective metrizability and the duality theory of cubings: Piecewise- Cubings and their Geometry

-Summarizing all the above is the surprising result anticipated by Sageev and proved by Roller and Chepoi. \begin{theorem}[Sageev--Roller, Chepoi] Let $P$ be a discrete poc set.
+Summarizing all the above is the surprising result anticipated by Sageev and proved by Roller and Chepoi\footnote{In his thesis~\cite{Sageev-thesis}, aiming to study ends of group pairs ($G$ a finitely generated group, $H$ a finitely generated subgroup), Sageev constructed a cubing from a complement-closed collection of $G$-translates of certain right $H$-invariant subsets $G$ by forming a dual with respect to the containment order.
+Roller realized in~\cite{Roller-duality} the generality of this construction and its special place in the duality between median algebras and poc sets discovered by Isbell~\cite{Isbell-duality}.
+He studied this duality in depth, reformulating Sageev's work in terms of discrete poc sets, constructing the dual, $P^\circ$, of a discrete poc set $P$ as a Stone median algebra, each almost-equality class of which is a discrete median algebra (see {\it loc.~cit.}, Theorems 5.3, 6.4).
+Among other topologically flavored questions, Roller studied the question of when a discrete poc set $P$ may be naturally associated with a connected component $C$ of $\cube{}{P}$ whose standard set of half-spaces recovers $P$ ({\it loc.~cit.}, Section 9).
+This gave rise to the notion of the {\em Roller boundary} of an infinite cubing (first mentioned under this name in~\cite{Nevo_Sageev-poisson_bdry_for_cubings}), which is the residual set of the closure of $C$ in $\cube{}{P}$ with respect to the Tychonoff topology.
+The particular formulation in this paper, realizing $\cube{}{P}$ as a sub-complex of $S(P)$ produced by `excavating' the incoherent $\ast$-selections, offers a precise alternative to the construction one generally finds in the Geometric Group Theory literature, where one usually rigorously constructs the $1$-skeleton of $\cube{}{P}$ and then ``glues in cubes inductively so as to satisfy the flag condition''.
+Here, instead, we prefer an exposition closer to that of Chepoi (see \cite{Chepoi-median_graphs}, Theorem 6.1), who proves directly that the complexes arising as connected components of $\cube{}{P}$ (see Section~\ref{cubings are median}), are cubings.
+Chepoi's proof that such complexes are simply connected strengthens Sageev's ``disk-diagram'' argument, extending it over additional classes of complexes and endowing them with CAT(0) geometries~ ---~ see {\em loc.~cit.}, Section 7).}: \begin{theorem}[Sageev--Roller, Chepoi] Let $P$ be a discrete poc set.
 Then every connected component of $\cube{}{P}$ is a cubing and $\ellone{}$ coincides with the combinatorial path metric on its $1$-dimensional skeleton.
 Conversely, every cubing $X$ is a connected component of $\cube{}{P}$ for an appropriately chosen discrete poc set $P$. \end{theorem} When $P$ is infinite, $\cube{}{P}$ inevitably forms a disconnected space.
-The connected components of $\cube{}{P}$ are spanned by the almost-equality classes of its vertices: recall that two subsets $U,W$ of a set $S$ are said to be {\it almost equal} if the symmetric difference $U\symplus W$ is finite; by the definition of the metric $\ellone{}$ on $\cube{}{P}$, a pair of vertices in $\cube{}{P}$ is joined by an edge-path if and only if they are almost-equal to each other as subsets of $P$.
-For example, if $P$ is nested, $\cube{}{P}$ will consist of a tree whose poc set of halfspaces is naturally isomorphic to $P$, together with its space of ends, each end being the only point of its component in $\cube{}{P}$ (\cite{Dicks_Dunwoody-groups_acting_on_graphs}).
+The connected components of $\cube{}{P}$ are spanned by the almost-equality classes of its vertices: recall that two subsets $U,W$ of a set $S$ are said to be {\it almost equal} if the symmetric difference $U\symplus W$ is finite; it follows from the theorem and from Lemma~\ref{lemma:rep map} that a pair of vertices in $\cube{}{P}$ is joined by a (finite) edge-path if and only if they are almost-equal to each other as subsets of $P$.
+For example, if $P$ is discrete and nested, $\cube{}{P}$ will consist of a tree whose poc set of halfspaces is naturally isomorphic to $P$, together with its space of ends, each end being the only point of its component in $\cube{}{P}$ (compare with~\cite{Dicks_Dunwoody-groups_acting_on_graphs}, Corollary II.1.10 for this characterization of trees and Paragraph IV.6.3 for the discussion of their ends).